xAffan/xsat/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GNU V3 License - see the LICENSE file for details.

 ## Support

 For support, bug reports, or feature requests:
 - Open an issue on GitHub
-- Contact the development team
+- Contact me: affanquddus1122@gmail.com
-- Check the documentation for common solutions

 ## Acknowledgments

 - Flutter team for the excellent framework
 - Material Design team for design guidelines
-- Contributors and testers who helped improve the app

----

-**Version**: 1.0.0
-**Last Updated**: July 2025
-**Flutter Version**: 3.6.0+